 What is the average car insurance cost in ?

 Car insurance customers in New Hampshire who shop with SelectQuote pay an average monthly premium of $107.99+.
 That number, of course, can vary based on many factors.
 What you pay greatly depends on your driving record, location, type of vehicle(s) owned, annual usage and credit score.

 SelectQuote partners with highly rated insurance companies in New Hampshire and other states to help you find the right kind of car insurance to meet your needs.
 We’ll compare rates from several companies at once and show you the best price available for your vehicle(s).

 Home and Auto Insurance Frequently Asked Questions

-How do I shop for insurance in North Carolina?
+How should I shop for homeowners insurance in New Hampshire?

-Is North Carolina a no-fault state for auto accidents?
+Is New Hampshire a no-fault state for auto insurance?

 SelectQuote Can Shop Home or Auto Insurance to Help Save You Time and Money

 When shopping for home and auto insurance to protect your home or car in New Hampshire, you have plenty of options.
 SelectQuote can help you narrow them down and save you time and money.
 Let us compare rates from several of the best insurance companies in the state to find a bundled home and auto policy that meets your needs.

 +Average rates calculated are based on effective SelectQuote customer policies in New Hampshire between 4/1/2022 and 3/31/2023.
 Rates will vary based on level of coverage, location, age, and additional determining factors.